DryCreations/pdfproject/Sprint Velocity/Template to track number of points for a Sprint.md

 #  Template to track number of points completed for a Sprint

+## Track number of points completed for [Sprint #] - [Start Date - End Date]

 ## Number of Sprint
     [enter the sprint number here]